Helvetica's Feathered Friends

 Helmeted head of Athena right

-I think the ladies who modeled as Athena for the celators of these new style tetradrachme, must have been the most stunningly beautiful women of the ancient world.
+I think the ladies who modeled as Athena for these new style tetradrachmae, must have been the most beautiful women of the ancient world.

 AE17, Antiochos VII, Seleukid Kingdom, Gaza mint, 136-134 BC